 In addition to the day to day work undertaken on integrity matters, FFA has a dedicated FFA Integrity Unit.
 The primary purpose of the FFA Integrity Unit is to formalise FFA’s focus on specific matters that may impact the sporting integrity of football in Australia.
 The FFA Integrity Unit is comprised of the following members:

-General Counsel – Regulatory and Integrity – Chair (currently Tracey Scott);
+General Manager Leagues – Chair (currently Tracey Scott);

-Head of Legal and Business Affairs – (currently Tim Holden);
+Head of Legal, Business Affairs and Integrity (currently Tim Holden);

 Head of Hyundai A-League and Westfield W-League (currently Greg O’Rourke);